tom-sherman/coffeebird/README.md

 A DSL that compiles to RBLang.

 RBLang is Rainbird's XML based language which is used to define concepts, relationships, and rules to solve complex decision making problems.
-Coffeebird replicates all of the features ([note](#todo)) of RBLang without the visual noise of XML.
+Coffeebird replicates all of the features of RBLang without the visual noise of XML.

 ## Syntax